airbus-cert/skyblue.team/content/posts/delegate-krbtgt.md

 Summary: Delegate to KRBTGT service to forge any TGT
 ---

-There are a lot of different ways to create a valid TGT, once you get enough privilege on an Active Directory environment.
-In this article, we will just describe a new one, but to understand we need to talk a little bit about *Constrained Delegation* with protocol transition.
+If you compromise an Active Directory environment and get Domain Administrator privileges, there are a million and one ways to persist in a domain.
+This article will describe a new one, allowing to create valid TGT (i.e. *have a master key*).
+This technique relies on a Service Account with a *Constrained Delegation* to the `KRBTGT` service.

-**TL;DR** : We will present a backdoor technique that uses a service account with constraint delegation to the `krbtgt` service, to forge TGT to any user of the domain.
+The appeal of this technique is that it does not require to be joined to the domain, contrarily to **DCSync** or **Golden Tickets** attacks: Only network access to **LDAP** and **Kerberos** ports is enough!

-This technique needs privileges (domain admin) to be installed but does not require to be connected to any resource of the domain, like **DCSync** or **Golden Tickets** needs.
-The only access to **LDAP** and **Kerberos** ports are enough!
+But first, to explain the attack in details, we need to talk about a few Kerberos concepts.

 # What are a TGT and TGS?